Carbon County system resiliency

 • Replacement of 66 wooden poles is complete.

-• Between Columbia Substation and Mounds Substation, 7.1 miles of line rebuild is underway.
+• Between Columbia Substation and Mounds Substation, five miles of line has been rebuilt.

-• Removal of 40 poles and installation of 58 new poles is ongoing.
+• Removal of 40 poles and installation of 58 new poles is complete.

 Learn more